richchapler/AzureSolutionsDocumentation/docs/Data_Enrichment_CognitiveSearch_CustomSkillset.md

 * "We want to enrich our Cognitive Search index with metadata from SQL"

 ## Proposed Solution
-* Create a "Get Data" API using Function Apps
+* Create a "Get Data" API using a Function App
 * Add a custom skillset to the Cognitive Search index

 ## Solution Requirements